When using functions with WordPress, you’ll sometimes need to get the URL of the page you’re currently on.

-The codes will get the URL for any page type like single post, single page, the home page, categories & tags templates, search templates, custom post types and etc.
+The codes will get the URL for any page type like single post, single page, the home page, taxonomies templates, search templates, custom post types, etc.

-The code below will get you the full current page URL:
+Use the code below to get the current page URL:

 global $wp; $current_url = home_url( add_query_arg( array(), $wp->request ) );